GoogleCloudPlatform/cluster-toolkit/modules/network/vpc/README.md

 [Cloud Foundation Toolkit](https://cloud.google.com/foundation-toolkit).

-The created cloud NAT (Network Address Translation) allows virtual machines without external IP addresses create outbound connections to the internet.
+The created cloud NAT (Network Address Translation) allows virtual machines without external IP addresses to create outbound connections to the internet.
 For more information see the [docs](https://cloud.google.com/nat/docs/overview).

 The following firewall rules are created with the VPC network: